upbound/composition-testing/crossplane-cli/validate/README.md

 from Configuration and Provider packages automatically into a local cache.

+The basic syntax of the command is `crossplane beta validate schemas resources`.

 ## Validating a Composition

 We'll validate the Upbound [configuration-aws-network](https://github.com/upbound/configuration-aws-network/tree/main/apis) Composition.